snapshot-labs/snapshot/src/plugins/README.md

 </template>
 ```

-Now add the component to the list in `src/plugins/Proposal.vue`.
+Now add your plugin to the list in `src/plugins/Proposal.vue`.

 ```html
 <script setup>